-The Millard Learning Centre, located at 10825 Porlier Pass Road on Galiano Island, is open to the public year round.
-The entrance to the property now includes free public Level-2 EV chargers and is the primary trailhead for over 12 kilometers of hiking trails across the Mid-Island Protected Areas Network.
+The Millard Learning Centre, located at 10825 Porlier Pass Road on Galiano Island, is open to the public year-round.
+The entrance to the property now includes by-donation public Level-2 EV chargers and is the primary trailhead for over 20 kilometers of hiking trails across the Mid-Island Protected Areas Network and the Learning Centre itself.
 Whether you plan to visit one of our innovative Forest Gardens, take a swim at Chrystal Cove, buy plants from our nursery, or just take in the scenery from a cliffside viewpoint, there’s something for (nearly) everyone at the Millard Learning Centre.

 Connecting Youth with the Land